zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sat Sep 03 2022 04:52:48 PM Beijing`]
+1. Merged the `rpc-over-stream` branch to the master branch.
+The evaluation shows not significant performance gain.
+But it contains many bug fixes in stream support, and it's pararllel request process architecture should have some superior advantage in some situations. so it is merged.

+[`Mon Aug 15 2022 11:02:56 PM Beijing`]
+1. Next 3-4 weeks, I will work on the branch `rpc-over-stream` to evaluate the effect of the solution for performance boost.
+Good luck to me.

 [`Sat Aug 13 2022 09:49:37 AM Beijing`]
 1. Finally we wrapped up the `rpcfs` development.
 Congratulations!
 2. Next I need to evaluate how much the performance optimization for `rpc-frmwrk` affects to the whole architecture of `rpc-frmwrk`.
 Previously, it was planned to move on to auto code generator for `rpcfs` programming.
 But the performance optimization will affect it a lot.
 Therefore it is paused before the evaluation is done.